 All program areas will audit the operational documentation under their responsibility on a biannual basis, or sooner in the event that documentation is revised or a report of inaccurate information is made.

-The APVMA will periodically audit the quality and accuracy of its IPS entry to ensure that published information accurately reflects the internal process and that the quality of the process reflects current legislation and scientific advances.
-The APVMA will periodically (but at least every five years) review the operation of its IPS in accordance with the guidelines issued by the OAIC relating to IPS compliance review.
+The APVMA will periodically audit the quality and accuracy of our IPS entry to ensure that published information accurately reflects the internal process and that the quality of the process reflects current legislation and scientific advances.
+The APVMA will periodically (but at least every 5 years) review the operation of our IPS in accordance with the guidelines issued by the OAIC relating to IPS compliance review.

 The APVMA strives to ensure transparency and openness with the public in our decision-making processes.
 The APVMA has ensured that comments made by the public, in relation to this agency plan have been taken into account.